-OB/GYN Associates of Holland is a group practice of eight board-certified physicians.
+OB/GYN Associates of Holland is a group practice of seven board-certified physicians.
+We also have a new physician joining our practice in 2021.
+Her name is Rachael Fizer, DO.
 Our medical team also includes two certified nurse practitioners and a certified nurse midwife.
 We have four offices from which to serve you, conveniently located in North Holland, South Holland, Grand Haven, and South Haven.